rcnrqvet/qb-airtag/README.md

 # 🏷️ QB-Airtag - Vehicle & Player Tracker

 A realistic tracking system for QBCore FiveM servers.
 Place airtags on players/objects to track their real time location for 30 minutes.
+Made for qbCore but should work with ESX as well.

 ![Version](https://img.shields.io/badge/version-1.0.5-blue.svg)
 ![QBCore](https://img.shields.io/badge/framework-QBCore-green.svg)